Asia-Pacific leaders tackle trade, sustainability in Bangkok

 Before the summit, Thai officials said they were hoping to steer APEC toward long-term solutions in various areas, including climate change, economic disruptions and faltering recoveries from the pandemic.

-“The APEC meeting this year takes place amidst a dual jeopardy.
-We need not be reminded of the severe security conflicts that know not what victory looks like.
-Meanwhile, the world is staring at the hyper inflation married to recession, a broken supply chain and scarcity and climate calamities," Don Pramudwinai, Thailand's foreign minister said in opening a meeting of foreign ministers and commerce ministers who were working on draft statements due to be issued after the summit.
+“The APEC meeting this year takes place amidst a dual jeopardy," Don Pramudwinai, Thailand’s foreign minister, said in opening a meeting of foreign ministers and commerce ministers who were working on draft statements due to be issued after the summit.
+Apart from conflicts, “the world is staring at hyperinflation married to recession, a broken supply chain and scarcity and climate calamities."

-Apparently alluding to Russia and recent condemnation of its war on Ukraine, he also said there was a growing “cancel mentality" that makes “any compromise appear impossible.”
+Apparently alluding to Russia and recent condemnation of its war on Ukraine, Don also said there was a growing “cancel mentality" that makes “any compromise appear impossible.”

-U.S. Secretary of State Anthony Blinken said in a tweet after the morning meeting that the ministers had “reaffirmed the need to work together to promote balanced, inclusive, and sustainable growth in the Asia Pacific region."
+U.S. Secretary of State Anthony Blinken said in a tweet that the ministers had "reaffirmed the need to work together to promote balanced, inclusive, and sustainable growth in the Asia Pacific region."

-APEC members account for nearly four of every 10 people and almost half of world trade.

-“What we are going to do is to have all economies agree on a set of targets ... climate change mitigation, sustainable trade and investment, environmental resource conservation and, of course, waste management,” said Cherdchai Chaivaivid, director-general of Thailand’s Department of International Economic Affairs.
+Thailand hoped to have all members agree on a set of targets for meeting the challenges of climate change, promoting sustainable trade and investment and environmental goals, said Cherdchai Chaivaivid, director-general of Thailand’s Department of International Economic Affairs.

+The wording of any statement on Ukraine would be the “most challenging element of our negotiations," he told reporters Tuesday after talks in the morning.

+“I am cautiously optimistic that we should be able to reach a good level of consensus.
+The thing is, are we going to reach consensus on every single issue in the draft or not?
+That remains to be answered by all senior officials working around the clock during the next few days."

 Leaders from the 21 economies on both sides of the Pacific Ocean often take the opportunity to conduct bilateral talks and discuss side deals.
 The Latin American contingent comes from Chile, Mexico and Peru.
 Other members are Australia, Brunei, Canada, China, Hong Kong, Indonesia, Japan, Malaysia, New Zealand, Papua New Guinea, the Philippines, Russia, Singapore, South Korea, Taiwan, Thailand, the United States and Vietnam.